‘Sex and the City’ Stars React To Willie Garson’s Death – Hollywood Life - Up News Info

 The stars of Sex and the City are devastated beyond belief after learning about Willie Garson‘s passing.
 After the actor’s friends and family revealed the shocking news of his death on Sept.
 21, Willie’s co-stars took to social media to mourn him and share their grief.

-Sarah Jessica Parker, Cynthia Nixon, Kristin Davis and Chris Noth have yet to break their silence on this heartbreaking news, but HollywoodLife reached out for comments, following the actor’s passing.
+Sarah Jessica Parker has yet to pay tribute to Willie, but HollywoodLife reached out for comments, following the actor’s passing.
 HBO told us, “Willie Garson was in life, as on screen, a devoted friend and a bright light for everyone in his universe.
 He created one of the most beloved characters from the HBO pantheon and was a member of our family for nearly twenty-five years.
 We are deeply saddened to learn of his passing and extend our sincere condolences to his family and loved ones.”

 A Sex and the City revival series, titled And Just Like That, is set to premiere later this year on HBO Max.
 Willie had already filmed a number of scenes for the new series.